BugmasterSolo/slutstation/README.md

 ![bot pic](https://raw.githubusercontent.com/jamieboy1337/slutstation/master/botimage.png)

+(credit to artist of)

 # TODO LIST
-- Fix player to fetch videos on queue-up rather than right away.
-Should save some time when generating massive queues.
-  - Store only the URL in the queue.
-Call format_source_local on run.
-We can create a function to handle multiple videos, and one to handle a single video.
-  - Run function once to gauge number of videos.
-(credit to artist of)
+- Do some status checking and add a canned exception.

 # government
 ###### a bot for discord